• Skip to primary navigation

 5. Add dried shrimp and peanuts and pound to break the peanuts up slightly.

-6. Add fish sauce, tamarind juice, and lime juice, adding the squeezed lime skin into the mortar as well for extra lime fragrance.
+6. Add fish sauce, tamarind paste, and lime juice, adding the squeezed lime skin into the mortar as well for extra lime fragrance.
 Stir with a large spoon to mix and dissolve the sugar.

 7. Add shredded papaya and tomatoes, and mix using the pound-and-flip method as shown in the video @8:40.
 Once everything looks well mixed and the tomatoes are just slightly crushed, it's done!